Valentine Avoh: Atelier Valentine Avoh

-Her designs are made in her atelier in Etterbeek, some of her embroideries are hand-beaded in India.
-In her interview with Yeba Olaye, she expressed with humour how specific the wedding dress business is, with a constant need to renew a clientele “who are generally not returning customers” which is a constant challenge for wedding dress designers.

 In an article of the Coveteur by Sana F. Khan, Avoh expresses the sources of her ideas: “The Atelier Valentine Avoh came as a desire to revive my love for haute couture in Belgium, and design refined fluid, and delicately detailed wedding dresses.
 My label is inspired by the golden age of cinéma, jazz, and iconic women, yet my designs are for all those who wish to highlight their femininity without compromising ease.
 I want to create showstopping pieces which could easily be worn for a wedding or on the red carpet.”

-In 2021 Valentine made a wedding dress for the actress Clark Backo in the Amazon Prime rom-com I want you back set to release in February 2022.